subquery/documentation/docs/subquery_network/kepler/indexers/dictionary-restore.md

 # Restoring Dictionary Projects

-The first SubQuery projects indexed on Kepler will be [Dictionary Projects](../../../academy/tutorials_examples/dictionary.md).
-These projects are commonly used, and are simple to index and create, but create large datasets.
+Below are the [Dictionary Projects](../../../academy/tutorials_examples/dictionary.md) Supported on Kepler.
+These projects are commonly used, are simple to index and create, but create large datasets.

 In order to speed up the onboarding of Indexers, we are providing database snapshots for most of these dictionaries